Lunar Gateway: GAO 2024 Report

-On July 31, 2024, the United States Government Accountability Office found that the Gateway has run into numerous technical problems which have yet to be addressed by NASA.
+On 31 July 2024, the United States Government Accountability Office found that the Gateway ran into numerous technical problems which have yet to be addressed by NASA.
 One problem was related to the PPE's ability to keep the Gateway integrated stack in the right orbit and pointing in the right direction when large, heavier vehicles are docked with the Gateway.
-The report found that although the Gateway is meeting the performance requirements for stack controllability that NASA set for it, those requirements do not account for the mass of some visiting vehicles that plan to dock with the Gateway.
+The report found that although the Gateway was meeting the performance requirements for stack controllability that NASA set for it, those requirements do not account for the mass of some visiting vehicles that plan to dock with the Gateway.
 The mass of the lunar lander Starship is approximately 18 times greater than the value NASA used to develop the PPE's controllability parameters.
 Another major problem was that the co-manifested vehicle mass or CMV of the PPE and HALO are both exceeding their mass allocations.
 The report stated that if NASA cannot reduce the mass, it could affect the Gateway's ability to reach the correct lunar orbit.
 The report also stated that late design changes to reduce their mass could result in cost growth or schedule delay.
-Another risk was found related to several defects on a network chip—which affects multiple Gateway components, including the HALO's flight computer and power distribution system which could lead to the Gateway's flight computers to unexpectedly restart and result in loss of control of the Gateway.
-The proposed 15-year lifespan is also considered to be too short to properly support a crewed mission to Mars.
+Another risk was found related to several defects on a network chip—which affects multiple Gateway components, including the HALO's flight computer and power distribution system, which could have led Gateway's flight computers to unexpectedly restart, resulting in losing control of Gateway.
+The proposed 15-year lifespan was also considered to be too short to properly support a crewed mission to Mars.

-Potential cancellation in 2025 - averted

-On May 2, 2025, the Trump administration released its fiscal year 2026 budget proposal for NASA, which calls for ending the Gateway program and potentially repurposing already produced components for use in other missions.